Asasekiryū Tarō: Retirement from sumo

 He acquired Japanese citizenship in April 2017.
 This allowed him to stay in the sumo world after retirement as an elder of the Japan Sumo Association.
 He announced he was retiring on May 12, 2017.
 He became Nishikijima Oyakata, an elder name which had been thought to be owned by the active wrestler Toyonoshima, but Asasekiryū is listed in an owner's position rather than a borrower's at the Sumo Association.
 In his retirement press conference he said his most memorable honbasho was his 13–2 runner-up performance in March 2004, the same tournament in which his stablemate Asashōryū won with a perfect 15–0 record.
 His danpatsu-shiki (retirement ceremony) was held at the Ryōgoku Kokugikan on February 4, 2018, with around 250 guests taking part in the hair-cutting ritual.
 His four-year-old son was scheduled to appear with him but began crying and was excused.

 In November 2020 he took over as head coach of Takasago stable and the Takasago ichimon.
 He is the first foreign born coach to head an ichimon.

-Asasekiryū was handed a 20% salary cut for three months in June 2021 after ōzeki Asanoyama was issued a one-year suspension from sumo for violating COVID-19 protocols.
+Asasekiryū was handed a 20% salary cut for three months in June 2021 after then-ōzeki Asanoyama was issued a one-year suspension from sumo for violating COVID-19 protocols.